Army Reserve leaders walk historical paths of transformation

 |0

-This work, Army Reserve leaders walk historical paths of transformation [Image 7 of 7], by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leaders walk historical paths of transformation, by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.